 Google Photos is a service that was developed for the Google+ social networking platform.
 But now is integrated into the Google account.
 It can save images of multiple formats, size up to 16 MB, and 1080p resolution videos.
 It has become the default container for Android users to keep their photos taken on their smartphones.
 As you may be aware, the total space given to a regular Google account is 15 GB for free; so, if the size of photos in the Google Photos app increases, you need to either remove them or take a backup.

 Earlier, the images in Google Drive used to show automatically in the Photos app.
 Later, Google has changed this, and now both apps show the images differently.
-To take the backup of images, you can either download the individual photos on the PC or use the Google Takeout service.
+To backup Google photos, you can either download the individual photos on the PC or use the Google Takeout service.

-Google takeout is a support tool that lets you export the app’s data and download it as a zipped file.
+Google takeout is a support tool that lets you export the app’s data and download it as a ZIP or TGZ file.

 After downloading all the data from Google Photos, there will be a zip file present in the download folder, and you can see all the images in it.